 “Burr Oak Alive! is a recognized Friends of the State Parks community group.
 The funds we raise allow us to support events we sponsor to draw visitors to the Park, like a July boat Floatilla, Lakefest for families in August, as well as the activities of the Park’s Naturalist like Arbor Day and special educational hikes.
 Additionally this year we are dedicating a portion of donations for our major project, a Lake to Lodge ADA Accessible Trail.“

-A portion of the proceeds from Bigfoot 50K, 20 & 10 Miler is donated to the Guernsey County Mounted Police, who help patrol the Bigfoot course during the event.
+A portion of the proceeds from the Summer Sasquatch and Bigfoot 50K, 20 & 10 Milers is donated to the Guernsey County Mounted Search and Rescue, who help patrol during the events.

 Boston Township Share-A-Christmas